-Policy W4: Site s for Co nstruction, Demolit on and Excavation Waste of population in order to reduce mileage travelled and encouraging waste segregation in new development.
+Policy W4: Sites Policy W4: Sites for Construction, Demolition and Excavation Waste order to reduce mileage travelled and encouraging waste segregation in new development.
 The policy will not help encourage residents to segregate waste.
 However, this is best addressed in other policies in the document.
 SA9: Reduce nuisance caused to communities by waste transport. + + + Reducing the amount of waste generated and on-site use and recovery would avoid waste transport.
 Effects on local changes to traffic flows from new and expanded waste facilities will be assessed through the site assessments. + + + No change SA10: Encourage a modal shift away from road freight.
 0 0 0 As additional waste management facilities are built in the District, there is the potential to encourage alternative transport modes.
 However, this is best addressed in other policies in the document so this has been scored as neutral for this policy.
 0 0 0 No change SA11: Improve the quality of the built environment, protect and enhance historic assets and make efficient use of land. + + + Reducing the amount of waste generated and on-site use and recovery would avoid the potential negative effects of developing new or expended waste management sites.
-In addition site selection criteria and Waste Management Development policies should minimise any residual adverse effects and will also address development on previously developed land. + + + No change
+In addition site selection criteria and Waste Management Development policies should minimise any residual adverse effects and will also address development on previously developed land. + + + No change SA12: Avoid, protect and + + + Reducing the amount of waste generated and on-site use and recovery would avoid + + + No change

-Policy W4: Sites s for Coi nstruction, Demoliti on and Excavation Waste SA12: Avoid, protect and enhance historic assets. + + + Reducing the amount of waste generated and on-site use and recovery would avoid the potential negative effects of developing new or expended waste management sites.
-In addition site selection criteria and Waste Management Development policies should minimise any residual adverse effects. + + + No change SA13: Improve the quality and range of services available within communities and connections to wider networks.
+Policy W4: Site Policy W4: Sites for Construction, Demolition and Excavation Waste enhance historic assets. the potential negative effects of developing new or expended waste management sites.
+In addition site selection criteria and Waste Management Development policies should minimise any residual adverse effects.
+SA13: Improve the quality and range of services available within communities and connections to wider networks.
 0 0 0 This is not relevant to the assessment of this policy as the policy deals with the management of construction waste.
 0 0 0 No change SA14: Ensure local communities take more responsibility for their own waste ++ ++ ++ This enables the waste generated from small construction sites (where onsite use or recovery not possible) to be managed within the District as a supposed to the current situation which see the majority of CDEW waste tipped in landfills in Neighbouring authorities.
-The policy has been scored as significantly positive as it will help to achieve the SA objective and answers all the appraisal questions positively. ++ ++ ++ No change SA15: Avoid impacts on open space, cultural, leisure + + + Reducing the amount of waste generated and on-site use and recovery would avoid the potential negative effects of developing new or expended waste management sites.
-In addition site + + + No change
+The policy has been scored as significantly positive as it will help to achieve the SA objective and answers all the appraisal questions positively. ++ ++ ++ No change SA15: Avoid impacts on open space, cultural, leisure and recreation opportunities + + + Reducing the amount of waste generated and on-site use and recovery would avoid the potential negative effects of developing new or expended waste management sites.
+In addition site selection criteria and Waste Management + + + No change